Gerardo Bruna

-Gerardo Alfredo Bruna Blanco (born 29 January 1991) is an Argentine professional footballer who plays as a midfielder for NIFL Premiership side Dungannon Swifts.
+Gerardo Alfredo Bruna Blanco (born 29 January 1991) is an Argentine professional footballer who plays as a midfielder.

 He was on the books of Real Madrid and Liverpool as a teenager but never made a senior appearance for either club.
 He has spent most of his career in the lower leagues of England and Spain, moving frequently.

 Born in Argentina and raised in Spain, Bruna first represented Spain at a youth international level, before switching to represent his native Argentina.

 Club career

 Youth career

 Bruna spent five years in the youth set-up at Real Madrid from 2002 to 2007.

 In the summer of 2007 Bruna moved to England to sign for Liverpool, having been offered and turned down a professional contract by Real Madrid.

 "My father agreed with me that moving here would be a great opportunity.
 I already knew about Liverpool from the Champions League, the final we won and the final we lost.
 These games, as well as the Chelsea semi-finals, made a big impression on me."
 A left-footer with a talent for set pieces, he learnt his trade with the reserves, helping them to win the Premier Reserve League in 2007–08.